On the profinite fundamental group of a connected Grothendieck topos: Galois points and Galois sites

-In general, a connected Grothendieck topos $\Ee$ with surjective point obviously has ``enough points'' so that the Representation Theorem of Butz-Moerdijk \cite{BM} yields the existence of a topological group $G$ such that $\Ee\simeq\BB G$.
-Up to Morita equivalence, the topology of $G$ can be replaced with the (possibly coarser) filter-topology induced by the open subgroups of $G$, and $G$ with this filter-topology becomes a \emph{complete} topological group with respect to its two-sided uniformity, cf. \cite[Proposition 7.1.5]{BS}.\end{rmk}
+In general, any point of a connected, atomic Grothendieck topos $\Ee$ is surjective so that the Representation Theorem of Butz-Moerdijk \cite{BM} yields the existence of a topological group $G$ such that $\Ee\simeq\BB G$.
+Up to Morita equivalence, the topology of $G$ can be replaced with the (possibly coarser) filter-topology induced by the open subgroups of $G$, and $G$ with this filter-topology becomes a \emph{complete topological group} with respect to its \emph{two-sided uniformity}, cf. \cite[Proposition 7.1.5]{BS}.